Hey Pete Davidson, What’s In Your Bag?

 Lollipops

 Grande likes her snacks, and appears to have a considerable sweet tooth.
-After (we imagine) she smacks the orange out of Davidson’s hand, he reaches inside his fanny pack for another sucker for his baby.
+After (we imagine) she smacks the orange out of Davidson’s hand, he reaches inside his bum bag for another sucker for his baby.

 Advertisement